Training Task Reasoning LLM Agents for Multi-turn Task Planning via Single-turn Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we present a theoretical framework demonstrating that GRPO improvements on single-turn task reasoning result in enhanced multi-turn success probability under minimal steps for challenging multi-turn interaction scenarios.
+In this paper, we present a theoretical framework demonstrating that GRPO improvements on single-turn task reasoning provide a lower bound on multi-turn success probability under minimal steps for challenging multi-turn interaction scenarios.
 Empirical results validate our approach, with our small-parameter model consistently outperforming larger baselines while requiring fewer steps for task completion.
 We also show cross-task generalization capabilities both theoretically and empirically.
 While limitations remain regarding the reliance on expert trajectories, our work shows how to leverage single-turn RL successes for complex multi-turn task planning, opening promising directions for more capable and efficient LLM-based agents.